abusedmedia/Presenta-WWW/content/blog/why-you-need-presenta.md

 **PRESENTA** is an online platform that automates the production of digital documents such as **PDF** and **images**.

-It allows to configure **graphic templates** in order to use an **API infrasctructure** to generate variants **at scale**.
+It allows to configure **graphic templates** in order to use an **API infrastructure** to generate variants **at scale**.

-One of the most obvious context of use is in the **image presonalization** for **marketing and communication purposes**.
+One of the most obvious context of use is in the **image personalization** for **marketing and communication purposes**.

 ## Transactional email

-Transactional email are emails sent to specific users, on specific events with the purpose to notify/inform/reply to users, such as:
+Transactional emails are those sent to specific users, on specific events with the purpose to notify/inform/reply to them, such as:

 - Account alerts (signup, forgot password, etc)
 - E-commerce notifications (shipping, order, etc)
 - General communication (support request, feedback, etc)

-Since they are sent to specific persons, there's a huge opportunity to provide more personalized content to them in order to gain engagement.
+Since they are sent to specific people, there's a huge opportunity to provide more personalized content to them in order to gain more engagement.

 **PRESENTA** can help in this context creating a dynamic image that is personalized using some user-related information (merge-tags).
 The integration is dead-easy in every email platforms since it provides an **image URL**.

 ## Newsletter email

-Newsletter email are emails sent to targeted audience, on regular schedule or on specific moment with the purpose to engage them with relevant content, such as:
+Newsletter emails are those sent to targeted audiences, on regular schedule or on specific moment with the purpose to engage them with relevant content, such as:

 - Tutorials, guides, articles
 - News on products/services